alrieckert/lazarus/examples/stock_images/readme.txt

-This example allows to traverse stock images which can be requeted from LCL.
+This example allows one to traverse stock images which can be requeted from LCL.

 There are 2 kind of such images: